microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-proactivemessaging.md

 ## Implementation

 At this time, the Virtual Assistant provides one proactive scenario which is already implemented which can be used as a reference.
-When an client device (e.g. car) sends a `DeviceStart` event to the bot, it will query for upcoming events for the next hour.
+When a client device (e.g. car) sends a `DeviceStart` event to the bot, it will query for upcoming events for the next hour.
 Within CalendarSkill, the dialog that handles this scenario is located here: [
-`solutions\Virtual-Assistant\src\csharp\skills\calendarskill\calendarskill\Dialogs\UpcomingEvent\UpcomingEventDialog.cs`](/solutions/Virtual-Assistant/src/csharp/skills/calendarskill/calendarskill/Dialogs/UpcomingEvent/UpcomingEventDialog.cs)
+`solutions\Virtual-Assistant\src\csharp\skills\calendarskill\calendarskill\Dialogs\UpcomingEvent\UpcomingEventDialog.cs`](/solutions/Virtual-Assistant/src/csharp/skills/calendarskill/calendarskill/Dialogs/UpcomingEvent/UpcomingEventDialog.cs).

-> Note that the code samples we use below all come from this dialog implementation
+> Note that the code samples we use below all come from this dialog implementation.

 When developing using the Bot Framework SDK, you can utilize the adapter's `ContinueConversationAsync` function to patch into a previously started conversation.